mo1a1s/Hello-world/README.md

 # Code
-print(Hello-world)
+print(Hello-world), sta

 # Copy Write

-This document is copy write for SS&GG Co.
+There is no copy write